 Teachers who participated in the program reported a 47% reduction rate in school dropouts

-~5,000 children benefit from the Child Recruitment Prevention program, including children living in poverty & descendants of Afro-Indigenous minorities
+5,500 children, families and caregivers have benefited from the Preventing Child Recruitment program, including those living in poverty & descendants of Afro-Indigenous minorities

 0